hiranyty/idm/README.md

 Note :

- ADMIN user will be created when Spring boot application startup.
+ ADMIN user will be created when spring boot application startup.